dice-group/docker-limes/README.md

 # Docker for LIMES

-Assembled from LIMES.0.6.RC4.zip from https://github.com/aksw/limes
+Assembled from LIMES.0.6.RC4.zip from https://github.com/aksw/limes.
+This version of LIMES is deprecated.
+Use "limes-service" branch for up-to-date version.

 ## Using
 To build docker file run: